pgdogdev/docs/docs/features/sharding/supported-queries.md

 # Supported queries

 [Automatic routing](query-routing.md) in PgDog works by parsing queries and extracting the sharding key.
 SQL is a complex language and we are aiming to support as many queries as possible.
-As the development moves forward, this page will be updated with the types of queries we support for automatic query routing.
+As the development moves forward, this page will be updated with latest features.

-## Queries

-Postgres has 3 kinds of statements, all of which are supported by PgDog:
+Postgres has 3 kinds of queries, each handled a little bit differently in a sharded context:

-1. CRUD statements that change, read, update or delete data from tables: `INSERT`, `UPDATE`, `SELECT`, `DELETE`.
+1. CRUD statements (`INSERT`, `UPDATE`, `SELECT`, `DELETE`, `COPY`) are parsed for sharding keys and routed to one or more shards
-5. DDL statements that change the schema or control transaction state, e.g., `CREATE TABLE`, `BEGIN`, `ROLLBACK`, etc.
+5. DDL statements (e.g., `CREATE TABLE`, `BEGIN`, `ROLLBACK`, etc.) are sent to all shards in parallel
-6. `SET` statements which update connection session state, e.g., `SET statement_timeout TO 0`.

-How PgDog handles each kind of statements is documented below.
+6. `SET` statements are intercepted and client state is updated to keep track of session variables

+## CRUD

 ### `SELECT`

 `SELECT` queries are the core feature of PostgreSQL and support a wide range of access patterns.
-Currently, PgDog is able to extract sharding keys from the following queries:
+PgDog parses the `WHERE` clause looking for sharding keys and supports the following patterns:

-1. The sharding key is equal to a single value
+1. A column is equal to a value
-2. The key is several values in an `IN` statement
+2. A column is matched against a list of values using `IN`

 #### Examples